Opening Hours: Monday - Saturday 8am - 5pm (excluding bank holidays).

 - Paediatrics (under 16 years old)

-You have access to all diagnostic services, investigations and treatments as well as to our extensive clinical and medical team should the need arise.
+Depending on your condition our Emergency Departments in both Dublin and Cork provide on-site access to necessary diagnostic services, investigations, and treatments as well as to an extensive clinical and medical team should the need arise:

 - Radiological imaging